What is WiFi and how does it work?

 What is WiFi?

-WiFi, also known as wireless broadband, is a wireless technology that lets your devices connect to the internet without needing physical cables.
-Instead of plugging your laptop or phone directly into your broadband connection, WiFi uses radio waves to send data through the air.
+WiFi is a wireless technology that lets your devices connect to the internet without cables.
+Instead of plugging your laptop or phone directly into your broadband connection, WiFi uses radio waves to send data between your router and your devices.

-When you do something online, like opening a website or streaming a video, your device sends a request to your WiFi router.
-The router passes that request through your broadband connection to the internet, then sends the data back to your device wirelessly.
-This all happens in fractions of a second, which is why browsing, streaming, and gaming feel instant.
+When you do something online, like opening a website, sending a message or streaming a film, your device sends a request to your router.
+The router passes that request through your broadband connection to the wider internet, then sends the information back to your device wirelessly.

 How connecting to WiFi works

-Once verified, the router assigns your device an IP address so it can send and receive data.
+Once verified, the router assigns your device an IP address so it can communicate online.Data is sent wirelessly

 Most modern routers broadcast WiFi on two main frequency bands: 2.4 GHz and 5 GHz.
-The 2.4 GHz band travels further and is better at passing through walls, while the 5 GHz band is faster but works best over shorter distances.
+The 2.4 GHz band travels further and can pass through walls more easily, while the 5 GHz band usually delivers faster speeds over shorter distances.

 What affects WiFi signal and speed?

-Different factors can affect how fast and reliable your WiFi feels:
+Several factors can influence how strong and reliable your WiFi feels at home.

 The further you are from your router, the weaker the signal becomes.
-Thick walls, floors, ceilings and large furniture can also block or reduce signal strength, which may lead to slower speeds or occasional dropouts.
-Placing your router in a central, open spot can help improve coverage throughout your home.
+Thick walls, floors, ceilings and large furniture can also reduce signal strength.
+Placing your router in a central, open spot can help improve coverage around your home.

-Other electronic devices – like microwaves, cordless phones, baby monitors or even neighbouring WiFi networks – can interfere with your signal.
-This interference can cause slower speeds, buffering or occasional dropouts, especially in busy areas with lots of wireless activity.
-Positioning your router away from other electronics can help improve performance.
+Electronics like microwaves, cordless phones, baby monitors and even nearby WiFi networks can interfere with your signal.
+This can sometimes cause slower speeds or buffering.
+Keeping your router away from other electronics can help improve performance.

-WiFi can only be as fast as the broadband connection coming into your home.
-If your broadband speed is limited, even the best router or strongest WiFi signal won’t make it faster.
-Upgrading your broadband or switching to a faster connection can improve overall performance, especially with multiple devices online.
-We’ve got a range of superfast options to suit every home, and thanks to One Touch Switch, it’s now easier than ever to switch to Virgin Media.
+Your WiFi can only be as fast as the broadband connection coming into your home.
+If your broadband speed is limited, even a strong WiFi signal won’t make it faster.

 Broadband is the internet connection that comes into your home from your provider

-WiFi is the wireless connection that lets your devices access the broadband
+WiFi is the wireless connection that lets your devices access that broadband

 Is WiFi secure?

-WiFi networks are protected using security protocols like WPA2 or WPA3, which encrypt your data to keep it safe.
+Modern WiFi networks use security standards like WPA2 or WPA3, which encrypt your data and help keep your connection protected.

-These steps help protect your personal information and prevent unauthorised access.
-Learn how to make your WiFi more secure.
+These simple steps help protect your personal information and prevent unwanted access.

 Browse the Virgin Media range